-Check our list of common questions and worries related to have a baby sleep on his back.
+Check our list of common questions and worries related to have a baby sleep on his or her back.

 Many babies don’t like sleeping on their backs.
 So what can you do then?

-While they haven’t yet learned to roll over themselves, you can start with putting your baby to sleep on his side and then slowly turn him to his back inch by inch while he's asleep.
-Most babies to get used to sleeping on their back after a while.
+While they haven’t yet learned to roll over themselves, you can start with putting your baby to sleep on his or her side and then slowly turn yor baby onto his or her back inch by inch while asleep.
+Most babies do get used to sleeping on their back after a while.

-You can also try to rock your baby to sleep in a crib or stroller in the correct sleep position.
+You can also try to rock your baby to sleep in a crib or stroller in the correct sleeping position.

-When the baby starts rolling over by himself, you can of course turn him back, but that’s not realistic at night.
+Once your baby starts rolling over by himself, you can of course turn him or her back, but that’s not realistic at night.
 Instead, take away any pillow, blanket etc and make sure that all other conditions to minimize the risk of SIDS are fulfilled.
-That is no smoking, firm mattress, cool temperature etc. Also remeber that once a baby is strong enough to roll over, it usually also mean that the baby is strong enough to lift their head.
+That is – no smoking, firm mattress, cool temperature etc. Also remeber that once a baby is strong enough to roll over, it usually also mean that the baby is strong enough to lift their head.
 This means that the risk of Sudden Infant Death Syndrome is certainly lower that for a baby that cannot yet hold their head up and move it around to get air.

-If it seems impossible to make your baby sleep on his back, talk to a pediatrician about your specific situation, to see what the risks are with another sleep position.
+If it seems impossible to make your baby sleep on his or her back, talk to a pediatrician about your specific situation, to see what the risks are with another sleep position.

 There are sleep positioners around that are supposed to make sure that your baby does not roll over to his stomach, but most pediatricians, including American Academy of Pediatrics (AAP), advice against such devices.
 Most positioners that have been tested have not shown to be enough safe or effective.